frankaemika/docs/source/installation.rst

 Building the ROS packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This part is optional.
-If you want to control your robot using `ROS <http://www.ros.org/>`_ please follow these instructions.

 After `setting up ROS Kinetic <https://wiki.ros.org/kinetic/Installation/Ubuntu>`__, create a Catkin workspace in a directory of your choice: